swsnu/swppfall2018/hw1/README.md

 We will grade the `form.ts` and `form.html` file under the `typescript` directory in your GitHub repository.
 We will see the outputs to validate your answers.
-We will compile your `form.ts` with tsc version 3.0.3.
+We will compile your `form.ts` with tsc version 3.0.3 and your `tsconfig.json` file.

 - Valid form checking (5 points)
 - Tooltips (3 points)